Dominican Republic: Trujillo Era (1930–1961)

 For a long time, the U.S. and the Dominican elite supported the Trujillo government.
 This support persisted despite the assassinations of political opposition, the massacre of Haitians, and Trujillo's plots against other countries.
-The U.S. believed Trujillo was the lesser of two or more evils.
-The U.S. finally broke with Trujillo in 1960, after Trujillo's agents attempted to assassinate the Venezuelan president, Rómulo Betancourt, a fierce critic of Trujillo.
-Dominican agents placed a bomb in the Venezuelan president's car in Caracas, which exploded, injuring Betancourt and killing a number of his advisers.
+The U.S. finally broke with Trujillo in 1960, after Trujillo's agents attempted to assassinate the Venezuelan president Rómulo Betancourt with a car bomb, as he was a fierce critic of Trujillo.
+The assassination attempt in Caracas wounded the Venezuelan president and his Minister of Defense, and killed an air force colonel and a policeman.
+During Betancourt's earlier exile in Cuba, Trujillo's agents attempted to inject poison into him on a Havana street in broad daylight.

-In June 1960, Trujillo legalized the Communist Party and attempted to establish close political relations with the Soviet Bloc.
-Both the assassination attempt and the maneuver toward the Soviet Bloc provoked immediate condemnation throughout Latin America.
-Once its representatives confirmed Trujillo's complicity in the assassination attempt, the Organization of American States, for the first time in its history, decreed sanctions against a member state.
+After its representatives confirmed Trujillo's complicity in the nearly successful assassination attempt, the Organization of American States (OAS), for the first time in its history, decreed sanctions against a member state.
+The OAS voted unanimously to condemn the Dominican Republic for its aggression and imposed an arms embargo.
 The United States severed diplomatic relations with the Dominican Republic on August 26, 1960, and in January 1961 suspended the export of trucks, parts, crude oil, gasoline and other petroleum products.
-U.S. President Dwight D. Eisenhower also took advantage of OAS sanctions to cut drastically purchases of Dominican sugar, the country's major export.
+U.S. President Dwight D. Eisenhower also took advantage of OAS sanctions to drastically cut purchases of Dominican sugar, the country's major export.
 This action ultimately cost the Dominican Republic almost $22,000,000 in lost revenues at a time when its economy was in a rapid decline.
-Trujillo had become expendable.
-Dissidents inside the Dominican Republic argued that assassination was the only certain way to remove Trujillo.
+Trujillo had become expendable, and dissidents inside the Dominican Republic argued that assassination was the only certain way to remove him.

-According to Chester Bowles, the U.S. Undersecretary of State, internal Department of State discussions in 1961 on the topic were vigorous.
-Richard N. Goodwin, Assistant Special Counsel to the President, who had direct contacts with the rebel alliance, argued for intervention against Trujillo.
-Quoting Bowles directly: "The next morning I learned that in spite of the clear decision against having the dissident group request our assistance Dick Goodwin following the meeting sent a cable to CIA people in the Dominican Republic without checking with State or CIA; indeed, with the protest of the Department of State.
-The cable directed the CIA people in the Dominican Republic to get this request at any cost.
-When Allen Dulles found this out the next morning, he withdrew the order.
-We later discovered it had already been carried out."
+On May 30, 1961, Trujillo was shot and killed by Dominican dissidents during a car chase.

+On May 31, 1961, the following day, Venezuela arrested several individuals plotting to overthrow the government, armed with weapons traced to the Dominican Republic.